Thrips on Houseplants: 6 Top Steps to Treat (and prevent)

 Do thrips spread to other plants?

 Yes, they definitely can.
 Some plants tend to be more prone to thrips than others though.
-Aroids (like Monstera species), palms, and Calathea seem to be attractive to thrips.
+Aroids (like Monstera species), and Calathea species seem to be attractive to thrips.

 Where do thrips lay eggs?